Mesothelioma and Mining

 Although there are currently no functioning asbestos or vermiculite mines in the United States, the talc mines are still active, and miners are still at risk for coming into contact with the asbestos.
 In 2008, the Mine Safety and Health Administration (MSHA) passed regulations protecting miners from asbestos exposure on the job.
 The regulations prohibit employers in the mining industry from exposing workers to asbestos levels above 0.1 fiber per cubic meter of air during an 8-hour shift.

 If you are a current or retired miner and have been diagnosed with an asbestos-related disease, like mesothelioma, or you believe you have developed mesothelioma from exposure to talc or vermiculite products contaminated with asbestos, it is advised that you contact an asbestos attorney as soon as possible.
-Schedule a free consultation with one of our experienced attorneys today to determine your legal rights after being exposed to asbestos at work.
+Schedule a free consultation with one of our experienced asbestos exposure attorneys today to determine your legal rights after being exposed to asbestos at work.